Getting started with Blazor Dropdown Menu component

 NOTE

-You can also explore our Blazor Dropdown Menu example that shows you how to render and configure the dropdown menu.
+Explore the Blazor Dropdown Menu example to learn how to render and configure the dropdown menu.